opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER.md

   }
   ```

-  > NOTE: The "7B" in the model name stands for 7 billion parameters.

 - Prompt a response, for example ask a question:

   `curl http://localhost:8888/v1/completions -d '{"prompt": "Provide a concise factual response.
 Please keep your answer under 10 words.
 Question: Who is the head of state of the United Kingdom?"}' | jq`